zyphlar/influxdb.org/source/docs/v0.9/query_language/data_exploration.md

 SHOW TAG KEYS FROM network
 ```

-In this case the respone is:
+In this case the response is:

 ```json
 {